mmistakes/minimal-mistakes/_posts/2015-11-15-does-15-devops-at-hp-it.md

 ---
-title:  "DevOps at HP IT, DevOps Enterprise Summit 2015"
+title:  ":movie_camera: DevOps at HP IT, DevOps Enterprise Summit 2015"
 excerpt: "Experience report: almost one year in kicking off a DevOps transformation at HP IT."
 published: true